 I’m using infographics if I create dynamic dashboards in Excel.
 This Excel progress chart will come with a fully updatable graph.
 Modern Excel charts and templates are easy to build using built-in shapes, icons, and other custom formatting tricks to grab your audience’s attention.

-- Set up the source data, and the reminder value
+- Set up the source data, and the remainder value

 - Apply custom formatting for the inner and the outer ring